Learning Representations by Humans, for Humans

 \section{Abstract}

-The task of optimizing machines to support human decision-making is often conflated with that of optimizing machines for accuracy even though they are materially different.
-Whereas it is typical for learning systems to prescribe actions through prediction, here we propose an approach in which the role of machines is to reframe problems in order to directly support human decisions.
-Inspired by the success of representation learning in promoting machine performance, we frame the problem as one of learning representations that are conducive to good human performance.
-This ``Man Composed with Machine'' framework incorporates a human decision-making model directly into the representation learning paradigm with optimization achieved through a novel human-in-the-loop training procedure.
+When machine predictors can achieve higher performance than the human decision-makers they support, improving the performance of human decision-makers is often conflated with improving machine accuracy.
+Here we propose a framework to directly support human decision-making, in which the role of machines is to reframe problems rather than to prescribe actions through prediction.
+Inspired by the success of representation learning in improving performance of machine predictors, our framework learns human-facing representations optimized for human performance.
+This ``Mind Composed with Machine'' framework incorporates a human decision-making model directly into the representation learning paradigm and is trained with a novel human-in-the-loop training procedure.
 We empirically demonstrate the successful application of the framework to various tasks and representational forms.